mapsam/mapsam.github.io/_posts/2015-05-29-concerning-users.markdown

 Don't get me wrong, ice cream cake is really tasty.
 Especially the crunchy pieces at the bottom.
 And way better than standard cake.
 But it doesn't work for everybody, especially if it's no one's birthday.

-I'm becoming addicted to ~~ice cream cake~~ our users.
+I'm becoming addicted to <s>ice cream cake</s> our users.
 And looking forward to more feedback.

 ![ice cream cake](/images/posts/20150529-icecreamcake.jpg)